2. Organising group discussions

 Finally, with the pupils, she wrote a list of good practices on the board for them to remember and record.
 The next day, she asked them to look at the list again and suggest which they thought were most important.

 Then, Mrs Aketch gave the pupils next week’s topic and asked them to think about their ideas in advance.

 Activity 2: Planning and organising a discussion

 With your own class of pupils, how would you organise a group discussion on healthy living?

-- Choose a topic the class will discuss or make a list for pupils to choose from.
+- Choose a topic to discuss or make a list for them to choose from.
 Plan your introduction.

 - Think how they will work – in pairs, groups or as a whole class?
 Design the task – either discussing the answer to a question or ask your pupils to plan an activity to keep healthy.

 - Prepare your instructions.
 How will you check that they understand the task?

 - How long will they talk for?
 10–15 minutes or more?
 What will you do while they are talking?

 - At the end of the discussion, ask them for their ideas.
 Think of questions you might ask to help them.
 How many people will you ask?
 Plan how you will summarise their best ideas, perhaps by drawing a mind map.
 See Key Resource: Using mind maps and brainstorming to explore ideas.